 About the Center

-Because the world needs teachers and thinkers, entrepreneurs and creators, leaders and visionaries, risk takers and dreamers for gender justice…Beginning in 1998, CWGE has worked continuously to bring visibility to issues affecting women on campus by facilitating access to resources relevant to women's issues, promoting the integration of women's issues into the campus culture and discourse, and advocating for the removal of barriers that inhibit the full participation of women in the University community.
+Because the world needs teachers and thinkers, entrepreneurs and creators, leaders and visionaries, risk takers and dreamers for gender justice…Since 1998, CWGE has worked continuously to bring visibility to issues affecting women on campus by facilitating access to resources relevant to women's issues, promoting the integration of women's issues into the campus culture and discourse, and advocating for the removal of barriers that inhibit the full participation of women in the University community.
 Going forward CWGE honors this legacy and works towards its contemporary vision by supporting its mission with programing and services that advance the understanding and potential for gender equity.
-The CWGE does this by providing support for students, staff, faculty, and community partners of BGSU to belong, stand out, and go far through programing and services that build community, celebrate excellence, and activate potential.
+The CWGE does this by providing support for students, staff, faculty, and community partners of BGSU through programing and services that build community, celebrate excellence, and activate potential.

 You can learn more about the Center from our 20th Anniversary exhibit at the library.

 The Center for Women and Gender Equity (CWGE) envisions a community at BGSU and in Ohio, the nation, and the world where individuals of all gender identities have the access, opportunity, and resources to determine the course of their own lives.

 The mission of CWGE is to support students, staff, faculty, and community partners of BGSU with programs and services that advance the understanding of and potential for gender equity.

 Learning Outcomes & Our Approach